 Previously, we explored the behavior of C-string console I/O. We discovered that the inserter operator, <<, worked well for C-string output.
 However, the extractor operator, >>, didn't work reliably for C-string input.
 Specifically, the extractor fails to read white space (spaces and tabs).
-You should note that this behavior results from the operators and not the kind of string used.
+This behavior is due to the operators, not the type of string used.

 #include <iostream>